 Provides specialized services, technology and advisement to meet the needs of disabled students with vision, hearing, mobility, cognitive and/or psychological impairments.

 To help meet the needs of students who are over 25, married, a parent, divorced or widowed.
 The Nontraditional Student Center has a lounge, kitchen, computer lab, study area and hourly childcare.

 Creates opportunities that inspire engagement in healthy, active lifestyles for WSU students, faculty, and staff.
-Program areas include Aquatics and Safety, Club Sports, Fitness and Wellness, Intramural Sports, and Outdoor Program.
+Program areas include Aquatics & Safety, Competitive Sports, Fitness, and Outdoor Program.

-Promotes service opportunities or students, faculty, staff and community partners.
+Promotes service opportunities for students, faculty, staff and community partners.

 Opportunities for Student Council leadership, organizing events and activities; fitness center, yoga classes, and recreation.